samwessley/samwessley.github.io/about.md

 permalink: /about/
 ---

 My name is Sam, and I’m a designer and developer with about ten years invested in learning about programming and software development.
-I plan to put some projects I’ve been working on recently on this site as I complete them.
+I plan to put some of my current projects onto this site as I complete them.

 I have experience with Java and Python; iOS development using Swift, XCode, C#, and Unity; and web development using HTML, CSS, PHP, and JavaScript.

 Apart from programming, I’m interested in architecture, art and design, photography, music, philosophy, health and wellness, and entrepreneurship.
-My goal is to incorporate some of these skills and interests into a startup within the next five years.
+My goal is to incorporate some of these interests into a startup within the next five years.
 In the meantime I will keep learning as much as I can.

 <p style="font-weight:500">I’m currently looking for a startup job in San Francisco!
 If you have a job opportunity, I would love to hear from you.
 Please reach out to me using the contact link above.
 My email is my first and last name at gmail.</p>